LuaLS/luarocks-build-addon/README.md

 > The path separator used in these examples is `;`, but may change based on `package.config`, a.k.a. the operating system.

 -   **LLSADDON_LUARCPATH** (`;`-separated paths) - a list of paths indicating which `.luarc.json`-style files to modify when installing the addon.
 -   **LLSADDON_VSCSETTINGSPATH** (`;`-separated paths) - a list of paths indicating which `.vscode/settings.json`-style files to modify when installing the addon.
-    -   If at least one of the above variables is set to `""` or `";"` and the other is unset, no config files will be modified by the build process.
-    -   This is useful for creating VSCode settings files if they don't exist, since `.luarc.json` usually takes priority.
+This is useful for creating VSCode settings files if they don't exist, since `.luarc.json` usually takes priority.
+Set this to `.vscode/settings.json` if you want this behavior.
+    -   If at least one of the above variables is set, the installer will not look for default config locations.
+Set at least one variable to `""` or `";"` to prohibit modifying any config files.
 -   **LLSADDON_ABSPATH** (boolean) - If defined as none of `"false"`, `"no"`, `"off"` or `"0"`, indicates any paths added to the config file should be absolute paths, rather than relative ones.

 ## Usage for Addon Developers